vinayaksutar-work/PHPMAIL/README.md

 # PHPMAIL
-This is PHP email send functionality.
+This is PHP mail functionality using PHPMailer library.